htacg/tidy-html5/localize/README.md

 convention specifies only English `msgid`, and other translators may not understand the original strings.

-Our `potool.rb` script can generate PO files using another language as `msgid`.
+Our `poconvert.rb` script can generate PO files using another language as `msgid`.
 This can be very useful if it's easier for you to translate from another language instead of English.
 It can also be useful for translating from a base language to a regional variant, such as from Spanish to Mexican Spanish.

-If you choose to work locally with a non-English PO, you can easily convert your PO to a Tidy header file and back to an English-based PO using our `potool.rb` script.
-See its documentation (`ptool.rb help`) for instructions.
+If you choose to work locally with a non-English PO, you can easily convert your PO to a Tidy header file and back to an English-based PO using our `poconvert.rb` script.
+See its documentation (`poconvert.rb help`) for instructions.

 ## Adding Languages to Tidy